gmedeirosnet/gmedeirosnet/README.md

 <h1>Hi there :)</h1>

 <h2>
-  IT analyst with over 20+ years of experience.
+  Senior IT analyst with over 20+ years of experience.
 Systems Administrator, and DevOps Engineer working with Private, Public or Hybrid Cloud and Legacy Infrastructure.
 </h2>

   <a href="https://linkedin.com/in/gmedeiros">